mikes256/Analytics-Engineer-ELT-Pipeline/README.md

 Write a README.md explaining the project, data flow, and technologies used.
 Share it in your portfolio to showcase real-world analytics engineering skills.

-## Next Steps:
-Implement step by step.
-Test and debug along the way.
-Publish and share the GitHub repository.